The Suit (short story): The story

 Philemon regards the suit and tells Matilda that he notices that they have a visitor.
-Philemon commands Matlida to treat the suit with the same hospitality that she would show to a guest: it will share meals with them, it will share their bedroom, it will go for walks with them, etc. If she refuses, he says that he will kill her.
+Philemon commands Matilda to treat the suit with the same hospitality that she would show to a guest: it will share meals with them, it will share their bedroom, it will go for walks with them, etc. If she refuses, he says that he will kill her.
 For the first time in his life, Philemon goes to a shebeen (an illegal speakeasy), where he stays all day, leaving Matilda alone with her thoughts and fears.

 When Philemon returns, he finds that Matilda has cleaned and spruced up their dingy home.
 She even wears a beautiful new dress and has prepared dinner.
 Unmoved, Philemon scolds his wife: where is their visitor?
 Matilda retrieves the suit and prepares a plate of food for it.
 This is how it should be from now on, Philemon tells her.
 Time passes, and Matilda’s continued punishment wears on her.
 Desperate for an escape, she joins a cultural club organized by the local Anglican Mission at the Church of Christ the King in Ray Street (incidentally the same street in which the writer Can Themba lived at Number 111).
 She finds catharsis among the other married women in the club.

 She invites her new friends to come to her home the following Sunday.
 She spends the entire week preparing for the party.
 Just before Matilda serves the meal, Philemon orders her to bring out the party’s guest of honor: the suit.

 As her guests chitter about this odd behavior, Matilda begs her husband to put her punishment on hold, but he refuses.
 After she is properly embarrassed, Philemon goes with her friends to a shebeen.
 When he returns home, he is devastated to find Matilda curled up with the suit, dead.